Escaping Arrow's Theorem: The Advantage-Standard Model: Advantage-Standard Representable CCRs

 and

-\end{restatable} Thus, according to Split Cycle viewed in terms of the AS model, the advantage of $x$ over $y$ is the margin, and we raise the standard for $x$ to defeat $y$ to that level $n$ at which there are no cycles containing $x$ and $y$ in which each candidate is majority preferred by more than $n$ to the next candidate in the cycle.
+\end{restatable} Thus, according to Split Cycle viewed in terms of the AS model, the advantage of $x$ over $y$ is the margin, and we raise the standard for $x$ to defeat $y$ to that level $n$ at which there are no majority paths from $y$ to $x$ in which each candidate is majority preferred by more than $n$ to the next candidate in the cycle.

-\begin{remark} Defining Split Cycle as in Definition \ref{SplitCycleDef} but with $Ratio$ instead of $Margin$\footnote{Thus, a majority path, a majority cycle, and the splitting number of a majority path are assumed to be defined analogously with $Ratio$ instead of $Margin$.} produces an AS rationalizable CCR, where the underlying advantage and standard functions---taking values in $\mathbb{Q}_{>0}$ with its usual multiplication operation and ordering---are as in Proposition \ref{SplitAS} but with $Ratio$ instead of $Margin$. \end{remark}
+\begin{remark} Defining Split Cycle as in Definition \ref{SplitCycleDef} but with $Ratio$ instead of $Margin$\footnote{Thus, a majority path, a majority cycle, and the splitting number of a majority path are assumed to be defined analogously with $Ratio$ instead of $Margin$.} produces an AS representable CCR, where the underlying advantage and standard functions---taking values in $\mathbb{Q}_{>0}$ with its usual multiplication operation and ordering---are as in Proposition \ref{SplitAS} but with $Ratio$ instead of $Margin$. \end{remark}

-This completes our tour of three AS rationalizable CCRs.
+This completes our tour of three AS representable CCRs.
 These CCRs are not mere examples designed to prove the consistency of certain axioms; they have been independently proposed and studied for actual applications to voting (again see \citealt{Miller1980}, \citealt{Tideman1987}, \citealt{HP2020a,HP2020b}).
-While IIA may permit some CCRs that are usable in very special circumstances, such as the unanimity CCR, it is a point in favor of AS rationalizability that it permits realistic general-purpose CCRs.
+While IIA may permit some CCRs that are usable in very special circumstances, such as the unanimity CCR, it is a point in favor of AS representability that it permits realistic general-purpose CCRs.